aleinei/merchentclient/README.md

 9-  A new form should be created to evaluate the customers' requests for activations with two buttons: [True] / [Fake]

-10- handling requestes are explained in the easy server No.
+10- handling requestes are explained in the easy server (points from 5 to 12)